 Why you should give feedback to your sales team

 No matter how effective your sales training is, it’s unrealistic to expect your sales reps to achieve their best without some form of ongoing sales coaching.
+Research indicates that implementing real-time, deal-specific coaching results in an 8% increase in annual revenue, as highlighted by CSO Insights.
+This underscores the importance of regular feedback and coaching in driving sales performance.

 Even the most talented salespeople can still fall into the same mistakes and bad habits that can negatively affect sales performance.